Student Loan Payment Pause Extended ... again (updated 11/11/22)

 Using the student's financial aid award offer and the anticipated charges associated with the current academic year, determine how much is needed to help fund the cost of a student's tuition bill and other expenses.

-To apply, go to http://studentloans.gov.
-The parent borrower will need their Federal PIN to sign in.
+The parent borrower will need their FSA ID and password to sign in.
 Once signed in, go to "Start PLUS Application Process," then select "Parent PLUS."
 Contact Customer Service at 1-800-557-7394 for online application assistance.

-Once the application is completed, you will receive an instant credit check.
+Once the application is completed, you'll receive an instant credit check.

-If the application is approved, first-time parent borrowers must complete an online electronic Master Promissory Note (eMPN) at http://studentloans.gov.
-Notification of your approval will be sent to Binghamton University electronically.
+If the application is approved, first-time parent borrowers must complete a PLUS MPN for Parents.
+Notification of your approval will be sent to Binghamton University.

-If the application is denied, the parent has three options, explained in the following messages that will be displayed after completing the online application:
+If the application is denied, the parent has three options that will be displayed after completing the online application:

-1. Not pursue the PLUS Loan: If the borrower is not interested in the following other two options, a borrower can select the option (while completing the application online) for their son/daughter to be offered additional Federal Direct Unsubsidized Loans.
-Additional loan limits are available up to $4,000/academic year for 1st and 2nd year students (55 or less credit hours earned); and up to $5,000/academic year for 3rd and 4th year students (56 or more credit hours earned).
-Note: Once Binghamton University receives information from Direct Loan Applicant Services that you have chosen this option (please allow 2-3 business days), the additional Unsubsidized Loan will be offered to the student based on class year and eligibility.
+- Not pursue the PLUS Loan -- If the borrower is not interested in the following other two options, a borrower can select the option (while completing the application online) for their student to be offered additional Federal Direct Unsubsidized Loans.
+Additional loan limits are available up to $4,000/academic year for first- and second-year students (55 or fewer credit hours earned), and up to $5,000/academic year for third- and fourth-year students (56 or more credit hours earned).
+Note: Once Binghamton University receives information from Direct Loan Applicant Services that you have chosen this option (allow 2-3 business days), the additional Unsubsidized Loan will be offered to the student based on class year and eligibility.

-2. Provide an endorser: The endorser must pass a credit check and sign a promissory note.
+- Provide an endorser -- The endorser must pass a credit check and sign a promissory note.
 An email with the Loan Reference ID and an endorser packet will be mailed to the borrower.
-The endorser will need the Loan Reference ID to complete the paper packet or complete the Endorser Addendum online at http://studentloans.gov.
-The endorser must create a Federal PIN to sign in and go to "Endorse a PLUS Loan."
+The endorser will need the Loan Reference ID to complete the paper packet or complete Endorser Addendum.
+The endorser must create an FSA ID and password to sign in and go to "Endorse a PLUS Loan."

-3. "Credit Appeal -- I want to provide documentation of extenuating Circumstances" option: A package of additional information will be automatically sent to the borrower and the parent will be prompted to send an email with contact information to applicant services. *If you obtain a loan with an endorser or through an appeal you will need to complete online credit counseling.
+- "Credit Appeal - I want to provide documentation of extenuating circumstances" option -- A package of additional information will be automatically sent to the borrower and the parent will be prompted to send an email with contact information to applicant services. *If you obtain a loan with an endorser or through an appeal you will need to complete online credit counseling.